-You like it or not, nearly every house (guesthouses included) will welcome you with a shot of Chacha, Georgian pomace brandy.
+You like it or not, but backpacking in Georgia includes a lot of drinking.
+Nearly every house (guesthouses included) will welcome you with a shot of Chacha, Georgian pomace brandy.
 Guesthouses are often family houses with some rooms for rent.
 So to welcome you into their homes, they will bring you often their own or neighbors brewed cha-cha and wine.
 Until you drink and compliment it, nothing really happens further.

 Get ready for churches